justinb-lin/Cyclistic_Bikeshare_Analysis/README.md

 Key findings indicate that casual riders take longer trips on average, though with greater variation in ride duration, whereas Cyclistic members maintain more consistent trip lengths.
 Peak usage patterns also differ: casual ridership peaks at 5 PM, likely driven by leisure activities, while members show peak usage at both 8 AM and 5 PM, aligning with commuting trends.
 Additionally, ride durations increase on weekends, suggesting higher recreational use, and electric bikes are the preferred choice over classic bikes during these months.

-### Customer Behavior Analysis: (target month graph)
+### Customer Behavior Analysis:
-- key findings

-- key findings

-- key findings
+- Analysis showed that **casual riders represented a higher share of total rides between June and September** than in other months, highlighting a seasonal trend that can inform marketing and promotional strategies.

 ![Distribution of Rides by Month](images/distribution-riders-by-month.png)

 ### Product/Service Usage Analysis: (general table of preferred biketype by month)
 - key findings

-- key findings

-- key findings

 ![image P/S]()

 ### Time-of-Day and Day-of-Week Patterns: (graph/graphs) for time data
-- key findings

-- key findings

 - key findings

 ![image T&D]()